-A Projective Tau is a group of 3 cards such that for each of the 3 properties, the 3 cards are either all blank, or two the same and one blank, or all different and non-blank in that property.
+A Projective Tau is a group of 3 cards such that for each of the 3 properties, the 3 cards are either all blank, or two the same colour and one blank, or all different colours and non-blank in that property.
 Notice that in Projective Tau, the blank property behaves differently from the other 3 properties.
 This is a bit different than 3 Tau, in which all 3 values of each property behaved identically.

 For example, the following is a Projective Tau:

 All three cards have blank triangles; two the same circle colour (brown), and the other blank; and all different bars colours.

 Two cards have the same triangles colour, and the other blank; all have different circle colours; and two have the same bars colour, with the other blank.

 Two cards have the same triangles colour, but the third does not have blank triangles as would be required, instead having blue triangles.

 Two cards have blank bars, but the third does not also have blank bars.

 This is also not a Projective Tau: